atticusliu/personal-page/README.txt

 html5up.net | @n33co
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

+Atticus Liu’s website.
+Template by HTML5 UP, credits and message located below:) Please provide feedback if/when you can, more than happy to receive!

+—————————————
 Just a fun little single pager I whipped up to test out my new scroll events plugin (github.com/n33/jquery.scrollex).
 Clean, simple, fully responsive, and loaded with all the usual pre-styled elements.
 Enjoy :)